+The Company previously had an affiliate equity investment in a variable interest entity that developed a platform that facilitates the flow, management and sharing of vital health and medical information with stakeholders across the healthcare ecosystem.
 On April 19, 2013, the Company, along with all other minority investors, completed the sale of its affiliate equity investment in this variable interest entity.
-As of December 31, 2013, the Company had received cash payments from the sale of \$8.6 million, with an additional \$1.0 million held in escrow.
+At closing, the Company received cash payments from the sale of \$8.5 million, with an additional \$1.1 million held in escrow pending any working capital adjustments that may be necessary.
+As of December 31, 2014, all amounts held in escrow have been received by the Company.
 The Company also expects to receive additional services or cash from an existing guarantee during the two years following close.
 The terms of the services to be provided or the cash guarantee to be paid will be determined by the Company and the parties involved in the sale.
-As of December 31, 2013, a receivable of \$2.2 million is included in other non-current assets in the accompanying Consolidated Balance Sheets.
+As of December 31, 2014, a receivable of \$2.4 million is included in prepaid expenses and other current assets in the accompanying Consolidated Balance Sheets.